xwal/awesome-stars/README.md

 - [labuladong/fucking-algorithm](https://github.com/labuladong/fucking-algorithm) - 刷算法全靠套路，认准 labuladong 就够了！English version supported!
 Crack LeetCode, not only how, but also why.
 - [tldr-pages/tldr](https://github.com/tldr-pages/tldr) - 📚 Collaborative cheatsheets for console commands

-## Mercury

-- [DanTheMan827/ios-app-signer](https://github.com/DanTheMan827/ios-app-signer) - This is an app for OS X that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.

 ## Meson

 - [frida/frida](https://github.com/frida/frida) - Clone this repo to build Frida